How to Get Government Assistance for Caregivers of Elderly Parents: A Step-by-Step Guide

 The Family Caregiver Support Program accepts adult family members caring for people 60 and older who need help with daily activities, or anyone caring for someone with Alzheimer's disease.
 Relatives age 55 and older caring for children under 18 or adults with disabilities may also qualify.

 Most applications require documentation of your caregiving responsibilities.
-Contact your state's Medicaid office—many states allow family members to become paid caregivers through consumer-directed personal assistance programs.
+Contact your state's Medicaid office; many states let family members become paid caregivers through consumer-directed personal assistance programs.

 Step 2: Find the right government programs